hygro5d/webAssessment2/README.md

 Reflect on the following questions.

--What did you like about this project? : Get to put my Javascript knowledge to use.
+- What did you like about this project?: Get to put my Javascript knowledge to use.
--What did you struggle with in this project? : Getting the path character to reflect movement.
+- What did you struggle with in this project?: Getting the path character to reflect movement.
 Need more time.